Basmalakh22/technical-questions-about-backend-/About OOP.md

 ## Understanding the 4 Pillars of OOP in PHP

 - Encapsulation is about bundling data and methods while restricting direct access.
 In PHP, we achieve this with access modifiers like private, protected, and public.
 - Abstraction hides implementation details and exposes only the essentials.
-In PHP, abstract classes and interfaces are used.
 - Inheritance allows us to reuse code by creating child classes from parent classes.
 - Polymorphism lets methods perform differently based on the object calling them.

 ### Encapsulation

 - Encapsulation = Private + (getter & setters)
+- about bundling data and methods while restricting direct access.
+In PHP, we achieve this with access modifiers like private, protected, and public.

 ```php
 class BankAccount {